UniversalDependencies/docs/_yue-dep/xcomp.md

 Since both `ccomp` and object-control `xcomp` may both contain an argument between the matrix verb and the embedded verb, confusion may arise as to which relation is appropriate.

-We adopt a test from Chao (1968) -- originally for Mandarin but also applicable to Cantonese -- which allows one to separate "clausal objects" (`ccomp`) from "pivotal constructions" (object-control `xcomp`).
+We adopt a test from Chao (1968) -- originally for Mandarin but apparently applicable to Cantonese as well -- which allows one to separate "clausal objects" (`ccomp`) from "pivotal constructions" (object-control `xcomp`).
 In the case of `ccomp`, it is grammatical to dislocate the matrix verb with its subject to the end, while the same operation on an `xcomp` sentence would likely result in ungrammaticality:

 **`ccomp`** |   | **`xcomp`**
 ----------- | - | -----------